This privacy notice explains:

-We will share your information with the fund’s professional advisers, Hymans Robertson LLP, who provide actuarial, benefits and governance consultancy, and investment advice, analytics and assessments to the administering authority.
+We will share your information with the fund’s professional advisers, Hymans Robertson LLP.
+The advisers provide actuarial, benefits and governance consultancy, and investment advice, analytics and assessments to the administering authority.
 When providing actuarial services, Hymans acts as a data controller.

-Your data will also be shared with Club Vita LLP, who provide longevity (life expectancy) analytics and related information for the purpose of helping us manage the fund’s liabilities.
+Your data will also be shared with Club Vita LLP.
+Clubs Vita provide longevity (life expectancy) analytics and related information for the purpose of helping us manage the fund’s liabilities.

 Hymans Robertson LLP and Club Vita LLP may appoint service providers or sub-processors to help in the provision of their services.